Chicken livers are the most overhyped and overrated catfish bait ever!

 Other Tips For Using Chicken Liver For Catfish Bait

-There are a number of other well known tips for keeping chicken liver on the hook.
+There are a number of other well-known tips for keeping chicken liver on the hook.
 If you follow the steps outlined above you shouldn’t need any of these to keep the chicken liver on the hook, but I want this to be a comprehensive guide, so I’ll cover them all.

-- Wrapping In Thread Or Elastic Thread – Bait the hook (most often a straight shank hook like a circle hook or kahle hook) and then once the hook is baited cut a length of thread (or elastic thread) and wrap it around the bait (and hook) several times and them tie the bait onto the hook.
+- Wrapping In Thread Or Elastic Thread – Bait the hook (most often a straight shank hook like a circle hook or Kahle hook) and then once the hook is baited cut a length of thread (or elastic thread) and wrap it around the bait (and hook) several times and them tie the bait onto the hook.

 - Pantyhose – Some anglers prefer to encase liver in pantyhose.
-Some are even so calculated that they will wrap the baits in hose and then tie them up into small “packages” to bait the hooks with, before going to the the lake or river.
+Some are even so calculated that they will wrap the baits in the hose and then tie them up into small “packages” to bait the hooks with, before going to the lake or river.

 - Gauze – Gauze bandages are another common item used to wrap around the baits that some catfishermen prefer.
-The gauze soaks up blood and add structure, helping to keep the chicken livers on the hook when catfishing. many anglers will use tube gauze and insert the livers into the gauze.
+The gauze soaks up the blood and adds structure, helping to keep the chicken livers on the hook when catfishing. many anglers will use tube gauze and insert the livers into the gauze.

 - Leather Livers – There are a couple of different processes for this.
 The livers are spread out on a piece of screen wire, hardware cloth, a cookie sheet (or even a piece of plywood) and allowed to sit in the sun so they begin to dry.
 This drying process causes them to toughen up, making them easier to keep on the hook.
-An additional step is to add salt or garlic salt to help add in the drying process (some people swear by this).
+An additional step is to add salt or garlic salt to help add to the drying process (some people swear by this).